burkisilin/SeleniumBase-BDD-Example/README.md

 This project aims to cover example test cases for arabam.com using Behave & Selenium Base

+## Project Structure Summary
+"config" folder contains test data configs such as selectors, environment url's etc. in order to provide the low-cost maintenance for the project.
+"features" folder contains "steps" folder, "todo features" folder, feature files and "environment.py" which is required for SeleniumBase.
+"steps" folder contains step functions to execute tests from gherkin formatted feature files.
+"todo features" folder contains example test scenarios which are not added due to lack of time. feature files contain test scenarios and test steps written in gherkin format using cucumber.
+"utils" folder contain "Helpers.py" which contains functions such as "return_int_from_string"

 ## Dependencies

 Here are all the dependencies needed for the project to run: